core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -00 to -01 ## {#sec-00-01}

 * Clarified examples of Class U/I CoAP options that become encrypted.

+* Considered also the CoAP Options Proxy-Cri and Proxy-Scheme-Number.

 * Added reference to Onion CoAP as use case.